i3-lab/TrajectoryReconstructor/README.md

 Locator
 ==============
-Slicer Module for MR tracking experiment.
+Slicer Module for MR tracking and trajectory reconstruction.

 Prerequisite
 ============